MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/controls/common-properties.md

 ### `Clip`

 The `Clip` property is a `Geometry` object that defines the outline of the contents of an element.
 To define a clip, use a `Geometry` object such as `EllipseGeometry` to set the element's `Clip` property.
 Only the area that is within the region of the geometry will be visible.
-For more information, see [Clip geometries](~/xamarin-forms/user-interface/shapes/geometries.md#clip-geometries).
+For more information, see [Clip with a Geometry](~/xamarin-forms/user-interface/shapes/geometries.md#clip-with-a-geometry).

 ### [`Effects`](xref:Xamarin.Forms.Element.Effects)